rtm/human-css-classes/README.md

 Notice, however, that this will not handle any variables you define yourself.

 For your own Morass-type styles, we recommend following the Morass directory structure of `elements`/`modifiers`/`variables`.
-Note that suitCSS always uses the most recently define variable value.
+Note that suitCSS always uses the most recently defined variable value.
 Therefore, if you include your own variable definitions after importing Morass, they will take effect.